 • ART 481: Ceramics III

-Senior Exhibition Requirement: All seniors enrolled in the BFA Programs must exhibit their work in the annual Senior Exhibition, held each Spring and Fall semester.
-Students are encouraged to consult the UNCG Undergraduate Bulletin for course descriptions.
+All fourth years enrolled in the BFA programs must exhibit their work in the annual BFA Exhibition, held each Spring and Fall semester.

 This list outlines the schedule of courses recommended for majors in the Ceramics & Sculpture concentration.
 For more information on courses and requirements, see the UNCG course bulletin.